saifaustcse/SDLC-Methodologies/README.md

 3. ### Waterfall
     Waterfall is a sequential and linear flow for developing a software application.
 The process is outlined by a series of finite stages, each of which must be fully completed     before moving on to the next one.
 The idea here is quite simple: develop one phase of the project completely and move on to the next.
 In this way, the project progresses and     moves forward in a linear flow.
 This SDLC methodology is best fitted for small projects where deliverables can be defined clearly.

+    Pros:

+        **Sub Phase 1 –  Requirement Analysis**
+        * How the software will be used?
+        * What data will serve as the input of the software?
+        * What data will be the output given by the software?
+        * Who is going to use the software?

+    Cons:

+        **Sub Phase 1 –  Requirement Analysis**
+        * How the software will be used?
+        * What data will serve as the input of the software?
+        * What data will be the output given by the software?
+        * Who is going to use the software?
 .